Joseph Deniker

-Joseph Deniker (Иосиф Егорович Деникер, Yosif Yegorovich Deniker; 6 March 1852, in Astrakhan – 18 March 1918, in Paris) was a Russian and French naturalist and anthropologist, known primarily for his attempts to develop highly detailed maps of race in Europe.
+Joseph Yegorovich Deniker (Иосиф Егорович Деникер, Yosif Yegorovich Deniker; 6 March 1852, in Astrakhan – 18 March 1918, in Paris) was a Russian-French naturalist and anthropologist, known primarily for his attempts to develop highly detailed maps of race in Europe.

 Life

 Deniker was born in 1852 to French parents in Astrakhan, Russian Empire.
-He first studied at the university and technical institute of St. Petersburg, where he adopted engineering as a profession, and in this capacity traveled extensively in the petroleum districts of the Caucasus, in Central Europe, Italy and Dalmatia.
-Settling at Paris, France in 1876, he studied at the Sorbonne, where he received a doctorate in natural science in 1886.
+He first studied at the university and technical institute of St. Petersburg, where he adopted engineering as a profession, and in this capacity, traveled extensively in the petroleum districts of the Caucasus, in Central Europe, Italy and Dalmatia.
+Settling in Paris, France in 1876, he studied at the Sorbonne, where he received a doctorate in natural science in 1886.
 In 1888 he was appointed chief librarian of the Natural History Museum in Paris.

 Deniker became one of the chief editors of the Dictionnaire de geographie universelle, and published many papers in the anthropological and zoological journals of France.
 In 1904 he was invited by the Royal Anthropological Institute of Great Britain to give the Huxley Memorial Lecture.
 He died in Paris in 1918.